 Stop the Trade of Endangered Whales

-- By: Greenpeace
+- by: Greenpeace Canada

-- Target: Hon.
+- recipient: Hon.
 Leona Aglukkaq, Min Environment; Hon.
 John Baird, Min Foreign Affairs, Trade & Development; Hon.
 Steven Blaney, Min Public Safety & Emergency Preparedness; Hon.
 Lynne Findlay; Hon.
 Megan Leslie, M.P.
 Halifax; Hon.
 Lisa Raitt, Min Transport

 Greenpeace has learned that Iceland is shipping meat from endangered fin whales through Canada to Japan.
 The trade in fin whales is banned under an international treaty called the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).